VIDA-NYU/UrbanMapper/docs/getting-started/quick-start_pipeline.md

 Ready for more?
 Explore the `examples/` folder for advanced case studies—like analysing taxi trips or urban collisions—and see how the pipeline can integrate with other tools.

 Ready to take it further?
-Head over to the [# Urban Mapper's Examples](examples.md) section for a detailed guide on how to walk through all the realease `UrbanMapper`'s Jupyter notebook examples for urban spatial data analysis.
+Head over to the [# Examples tab](../EXAMPLES.md) for more examples.

 Cheers!